pay-now/paynow-woocommerce/README.EN.md

 [**Wersja polska**][ext0]
 # Paynow WooCommerce Plugin

-Paynow plugin adds quick bank transfers and Blik payment to a WooCommerce shop.
+Paynow plugin adds quick bank transfers and BLIK payment to a WooCommerce shop.

 This plugin supports WooCommerce 2.2 and higher.